R-E-C-A-L-L-Foundation/.github/README.md

 # 🧠 R.E.C.A.L.L.
-Foundation
+Institute for Autonomous Continuous Development

 ### *Research.
 Explicit Context.
 Archival.
 Linkage.
 Logic.*

 The **R.E.C.A.L.L.
-Foundation** promotes open research and standardization in cognitive architectures and autonomous reasoning systems.
+Institute for Autonomous Continuous Development** promotes open research and standardization in cognitive architectures and autonomous reasoning systems.
 Its mission is to define and maintain foundational specifications that enable *continuity of cognition* — bridging retrieval, memory, and reasoning in scalable, efficient systems.

 ---